timhughes/vagrant_ansible_okd4/README.md

     )

-## The loadbalancer system.
+## The load-balancer system.

-Start the first vagrant system that will provide the Loadbalancer and DHCP/DNS services.
+Start the first vagrant system that will provide the load-balancer and DHCP/DNS services.
 In a production environment this would be a part of your infrastructure.
-The following vagrant command should build the *lb* system and provision it using ansible:
+The following vagrant command should build the *lb* system and provision it using Ansible:

     vagrant up lb